DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-ros2.md

  - Connect an SD card reader with the SD card inside.
  - Open Etcher and select from your hard drive .img file that you extracted.
  - Select the SD card you wish to write your image to.
- - Review your selections and click 'Flash!' to begin writing data to the SD card.
+ - Review your selections and click *Flash!* to begin writing data to the SD card.
 5. Insert SD card back to ROSbot

 ## Connecting to Wi-Fi network